Principle 1: Create a city of neighbourhoods

 Action 1.2: Partner with local businesses to bring unused space and laneways to life

 Council has partnered with artists and collaborated with the creative industry to create the Outdoor Gallery.
 The Outdoor Gallery transforms Brisbane's laneways and city streets into imaginative, curious and engaging spaces.
 Comprising of light boxes, banners and evening projections, the Outdoor Gallery displays art outside in city streets instead of inside gallery walls.
-2019 Outdoor Gallery programs include the Women's Work exhibition, Indigenous Art Program exhibition Shared Connections, the 9th Asia Pacific Triennial of Contemporary Art (APT9) and APT9 Kids exhibition artwork.
+2019 Outdoor Gallery programs included the Women's Work exhibition, Indigenous Art Program exhibition Shared Connections, the 9th Asia Pacific Triennial of Contemporary Art (APT9) and APT9 Kids exhibition artwork.

 Read more about the Outdoor Gallery.